 Okay, I want you to remember what you were like.
 What did you do?

 How did you have fun?

 How did you act around your parents?

-As you continue this trip down memory lane, I ask you to come back to the present, imagining yourself at this age, but living amidst lockdowns for 7 months and counting.
+As you continue this trip down memory lane, I ask you to come back to the present, imagining yourself at that age, but living amidst lockdowns for seven months and counting.

 Please, answer honestly, how do you feel?
 If you do this exercise well, I assure you that you will be able to empathize with and begin to understand the feelings of your kids.